 Q: Where can I find arborio rice?

 A: Arborio rice is sold at most major supermarkets in the grains section.
-Otherwise take a look at your local Italian supermarket or you can get it right here.
+Otherwise take a look at your local Italian supermarket.

 Q: Risotto is hard and crunchy?